Speak to one of our experts

 Best time to go

-June to early November are the best months generally, with game viewing improving as the year goes on.
-This is because the water inland has becomes more scarce so the animals naturally migrate to the bountiful river and the natural pools of Mana.
-Towards the end of the year the terrain does look very dry and in need of rain.
+June to early November are considered the best months, with game viewing improving as the year goes on as the water inland becomes more scarce, so the animals naturally migrate to the bountiful river and pools of Mana.
+Towards the end of the year, the terrain does look very dry and in need of rain.

 See The Big Five